-The care and feeding of the well dressed dude has got to include a great pair of white dress shoes for men.
+The care and feeding of the well dressed dude has got to include a great pair (or more) of white shoes for men.
 And for any of y’all who might shy away from that assertion, let’s quickly add that this category of dress shoes most definitely includes sneakers.
 As we’ve established before in our look at the Top 10 Best Men’s Dress Sneakers, a stylish pair of sneaks can be worn with just about anything.

 For this list, in fact, the predominant shoe style is the sneaker and you can chalk that up to the versatility factor.
-It’s not only style-smart, it’s also wallet-wise to own a pair of shoes you can throw on to head to the taco truck or to wear to an expensive dinner out.
+It’s not only style-smart, it’s also wallet-wise to own a pair of shoes you can throw on to head to the taco truck or to wear to an nice dinner out.
 Another great example of a shoe that’s got more than one reason for existence is found in our rundown of the Top 10 Best Men’s Driving Shoes: The Definitive List.

 But again, this list includes more than sneakers.
 It would be easy to go non-sneak, high fashion white, like these Mezlan croc lace ups.
 But we didn’t want to send anybody’s bank account to the emergency room and, once more, we want to focus on shoes that can be worn for far more than just the special occasion.
 We’re assuming your shoe tree is already somewhat stocked with great styles and colors.
 And we’re assuming that you’re ready to branch out and make white kicks part of what you regularly rock.
+So take a stroll around our list of the 10 Best White Shoes for Men 2018: Sneakers to Dress Shoes.

 1. Adidas Originals Stan Smith